aroglwr/Shopkeeper/README.md

 ## Usage
 I recommend using an IDE such as [Visual Studio Code](https://code.visualstudio.com/) as the paths are referenced from the root folder of the project.
-1. Supply `src/config.json` with API tokens and data following the same format as [config.json.example](src/config.json.example)
+1. Supply `src/config.json` with API tokens following the same format as [config.json.example](src/config.json.example) or run `autostart.py` and follow instructions
+2. Supply `src/data.json` with various info following the same format as [data.json.example](src/data.json.example)
-2. Run `src/main.py`
+3. Run `src/main.py`

 ## Features
 * Pull various data from Steam API: user & game data